vpetersson/vpetersson.com/_posts/2019-07-17-best-productivity-hack.md

  * Eat healthy
  * **Bonus:** Cut out alcohol

 If you get these things right, the rest will follow.
-The mental clarity from a good night with multiple hours of deep sleep will run circles around all the other productivity hacks you're experimenting with.
+The mental clarity from a good night's sleep with multiple hours of deep sleep will run circles around all the other productivity hacks you're experimenting with.

 I know that it's not what you were looking for.
 Everyone wants a magic pill or tip that allows them to have the cake and eat it too.